1. DEFINITIONS & INTERPRETATION

 limit the size or value of any instruction:

-impose any/or vary any dealing limit;
+impose any/or vary any dealing limit;and/or

 seek additional clarification or verification of instructions where we believe these are unclear.
 In particular, where investments are held in the name of another person, we may not act on your instructions until we have received satisfactory proof of your authority to deal for that other person.